 In FY2019, samples were collected at 83 of the 90 action-level lysimeters.
 The other seven lysimeters were dry for both fall and spring sampling periods.
 Analytical results in FY2019 were at or below administrative limits at 75 of the 83 sampled action-level lysimeters.
-Table 4-2 provides a summary of FY2019 tritium data for each of the action-level lysimeters above administrative limits.
-Table 4-3 provides summary data for all action-level lysimeters.
-Tritium concentrations in eight action-level lysimeters exceeded administrative limits: two at ET 1, one each at ET 2, ST 1, ST 4, ST 7, ST8, and ST 14 (locations shown in Figure 4-1).
+Table 5-2 provides a summary of FY2019 tritium data for each of the action-level lysimeters above administrative limits (where the PA Expected Behavior is the administrative limit for that DU).
+Table 5-3 provides summary data for all action-level lysimeters.
+Tritium concentrations in eight action-level lysimeters exceeded administrative limits: two at ET 1, one each at ET 2, ST 1, ST 4, ST 7, ST8, and ST 14 (locations shown in Figure 5-1).
 Another ET 1 action-level lysimeter, at VL-22, had exceeded administrative limits in FY2016, but has been dry since and could not be sampled.
 ET2-VL-5 was above the administrative limit in FY2018 but was dry during FY2019 and could not be sampled.